grantjenks/python-sortedcontainers/docs/performance-scale.rst

 not.
 Each lookup could be hundreds to thousands of times slower than sequential accesses.
-These slow lookups are why :doc:`Sorted Containers<index>` can afford to shift a thousand sequential elements in memory and have most additions take less time than binary tree competitors.
+These slow lookups are why :doc:`Sorted Containers<index>` can afford to shift a thousand sequential elements in memory and have most additions take less time than binary tree implementations.

 Due to the memory cache hierarchy, :doc:`Sorted Containers<index>` scales extremely well.
-Each element in a SortedList has little overhead which increases cache utilization.
+Each element in a :doc:`sortedlist` has little overhead which increases cache utilization.
 Data is randomly accessed and related data is stored together.
 These patterns in computing have held for decades which promises :doc:`Sorted Containers<index>` a bright future.